 Months passed, Rain had come to meditate while Tugid prayed.
 When winter came to the patch of sand where he would place his rug, the spot would remain warm.
 Galloway had collected enchanted sand for him so he could perform his habit.

-The day before spring came after the two had been in peace side by side.
-Tugid turned his head to Rain.
+The day before spring, the two had been in peace side by side.
+Tugid turned his head to Rain as their time came drew to a close.

 “I would like to one day wed a soul like yours.
 At peace with itself and its connection to the world as strong as mine is, as understanding.”